Combat Common Health Issues in Seniors with Nutrition

 • Soluble and insoluble fibers may help modestly lower LDL cholesterol.

-• Weight loss: Fiber may help keep you feeling fuller for longer and absorb fewer calories from foods containing fiber.
+• Weight loss: Fiber may help keep you fuller for longer and absorb fewer calories from foods containing fiber.

 • .